Smart Player Tips

 - Beware of letters, email, or phone calls offering you a guaranteed prize.
 The South Dakota Lottery does not guarantee you a prize, only a chance of winning one.

 - Beware of "urgent" solicitations that require a quick response.

 - Buy lottery tickets only from authorized South Dakota Lottery retailers.

 - Require a winner to pay money upfront to claim a prize.

-- Require personal information such as social security numbers or bank account numbers from winners over the phone.
+- Require personal information such as social security numbers or bank account numbers from winners over the phone, by email or online.
 A prize of $101 or more must be claimed at a South Dakota Lottery office using an official claim form.